kimw8833/LLPP-Assignments/README.md

 Make sure to add the CUDA `bin` directory to the PATH.

-I added the following line to a new file called `/etc/profile.d/cuda.sh` (need to use sudo to make this file).
+I added the following line to a new file called `/etc/profile.d/cuda.sh` (need to use sudo to make this file.
+Note that your binaries may be located in a different directory).

 ```
 export PATH=$PATH:/usr/local/cuda/bin